UKCloud/documentation/articles/azure/azs-how-configure-custom-script-extension.md

 ## [New VM](#tab/tabid-1)

-See documentation here on [how to create a new VM on Azure Stack](azs-how-create-vm-ps.md).
+See documentation here on [how to create a new VM on Azure Stack Hub](azs-how-create-vm-ps.md).

 ## [Existing VM](#tab/tabid-2)